 Stall 5, 10 Marsiling Industrial Estate Road, 01-01

 Nearest MRT station: Woodlands North

 Open: Daily (7.30am to 3.30pm)

 The most nondescript and unassuming corners often yield the best finds.
-As is the case with this stall hidden within Republic Polytechnic.
+As is the case with this stall hidden in the Marsiling industrial area.

 This humble, family-run appam stall that opened during the pandemic seeks to create a modern twist on and challenge the boundaries of the traditional appam.

 A type of pancake made with fermented rice batter and coconut milk, and commonly found in India’s Kerala state, its colourful, Instagram-worthy appams come in an assortment of jazzed-up flavours from savoury to sweet.

 These range from the delectably fluffy and rich nasi lemak and ondeh ondeh appam to red velvet and sea salt appam.
 If you’re feeling lazy about making the trek to the far north, it offers islandwide delivery.

 What to order: Ondeh ondeh appam (S$5), nasi lemak appam (S$4.50)

 5. Ku-Kai Izakaya